 - It’s mainly built for engineering and software development teams

 - No idea management features to keep track of your ideas and plans

 - The tool can be expensive

 You may now be thinking: “Well shoot, I read through this article and am just now realizing that Jira is absolutely not what I need.”

 Don’t you worry!
 We won’t leave you hanging in this Jira review like that friend you had in high school who could never remember the secret handshake… ClickUp can solve all the issues you may encounter when using Jira.

-ClickUp is the most powerful project management application used by 100,000+ teams in companies like Google, Netflix, Airbnb, Tesla and Uber.
+ClickUp is the most powerful project management application.
 It’s one of the highest-rated tools on the market and has everything you need for efficient, collaborative work management.

 Once upon a time, an issue tracking tool named Jira was brought into the project management world.